jaescalo/akamai-edgekv-importer/README.md

 ### EdgeWorker Mode
 This mode leverages an EdgeWorker to perform the writes/deletes to EdgeKV.
 The main reason is because EdgeKV allows for more writes/deletes per second than the administrative API.
 See the [rate limits at techdocs.akamai.com](https://techdocs.akamai.com/edgekv/docs/limits)

-* An EdgeWorker is required for this mode and you can check the code in charge to writing/deleting to EdgeKV in `./edgeworker/main.js`.
+* An EdgeWorker is required for this mode and you can check the code in charge of writing/deleting EdgeKV items in `./edgeworker/main.js`.

 * To enable the EdgeWorker mode use the `--mode edgeworker` or `-m edgeworker` option.
 Examples below.